VisualDudek/yt-data-to-markdown/README.md

 ## Features
 - gh action workflow: `Python application` - build md file and if there is diff then commit to main
+- gh action run on by scheduled trigger once per day

 ## Branch/todo
 - `dev-md` (merged) - create md file using MdUtils package